HOW do we measure Success?

 Statistics updated through September 2017

-- To date, 106 international interns along with 13 local interns have volunteered their time to serve alongside the local staff.
+- To date, 132 international interns along with 23 local interns have volunteered their time to serve alongside the local staff.
 Many have met requirements for their higher education.
+Our interns have come from Germany, Australia, Ireland, Canada, and the United States!

 - 30 women started producing crops in their own back yard from the FARMING GOD’S WAY program taught at the James Place.
 These women are producing crops to feed and support their families.